 New discoveries are constantly being made as previous finds are reassessed, and items classified using the catch-all term of “ritual object” have been revealed as tools for preparing cloth.
 Modern archaeological methods are uncovering new textile treasures even amongst finds over a hundred years old.
 Among the grave goods of Tutankhamun, a misshapen lump has been painstakingly unravelled to reveal a tasselled stole.
 The melting of the permafrost in northern Europe as a result of global warming is revealing graves and their occupants that have been frozen for three thousand years.

 Towse touched on the legacy of weaving and clothing in our everyday language and encouraged us not to underestimate the textile skills of our distant ancestors who created clothes we would struggle to replicate today.
 The mechanisation of textile production with the industrial revolution freed women from the need to stay at home to clothe their families and decorate their homes, but the important role of the humble needle and thread throughout human history is still greatly undervalued even today.

-Finally, those present will never look at a nettle in the same way again: it is both tasty fried snack, soup ingredient, source of a soft and fine fibre for cloth and garden fertiliser
+Finally, those present will never look at a nettle in the same way again: it is both tasty fried snack, soup ingredient, source of a soft and fine fibre for cloth and garden fertiliser.

 Text © Liz Wilmott CETG

-Photo © Towse Harrison
+Photo of Towse © Towse Harrison

-Photo of Whitehorse Hill Woman is © Dartmoor National Park Authority
+Photo © Dartmoor National Park Authority